neurodata/brainlit/brainlit/algorithms/vaa3d/README.md

 - To run APP2 in Vaa3D, use the `runVaa3dPlugin` with the plugin name `Vaa3D_Neuron2` and function name `app2`

-- The output of the Vaa3D run will be a `.swc` file in the same directory as the script.
+- The output of the Vaa3D run will be a `.swc` file in the same directory as the input image file

+- Note that there will be 2 `.swc` file outputs, one with an `_ini` in the name and one with a coordinate, for example `_x82_y42_z29`.
+The latter is the proper label output, which will be sparse enough to match the manually labeled traces.

 ## Processing .swc file